AliyunContainerService/velero-plugin/README.md

     ```
     ALIBABA_CLOUD_ACCESS_KEY_ID=<ALIBABA_CLOUD_ACCESS_KEY_ID>
     ALIBABA_CLOUD_ACCESS_KEY_SECRET=<ALIBABA_CLOUD_ACCESS_KEY_SECRET>
-    ALIBABA_CLOUD_OSS_ENDPOINT=<ALIBABA_CLOUD_OSS_ENDPOINT>
     ```

-    where the access key id and secret are the values get from the step 3 and the oss endpoint is the value oss-$REGION.aliyuncs.com.
+    where the access key id and secret are the values get from the step 3.

 ## Install velero and velero-plugin for alibabacloud